talorlik/docker-compose-and-jenkins-casc/README.md

 ### Jenkins won't start

 1. Check logs: `docker compose logs jenkins`
-2. Verify Docker socket permissions: The Jenkins container needs read/write access.
+2. Verify Docker socket permissions: The Jenkins container runs as the `jenkins` user with docker group membership.
    The socket should be owned by `root:docker` with permissions `srw-rw----` (typically mode `0660`).
-Check with: `ls -l /var/run/docker.sock`
+Check with: `ls -l $DOCKER_SOCK_PATH` (or check your `.env` file for the detected path)
+3. Verify Docker group GID: The container's docker group uses GID 999 (standard).
+If your host's docker group has a different GID, you may need to adjust the Dockerfile or ensure the socket has appropriate permissions.
-3. Ensure ports `8080` and `50000` are not in use
+4. Ensure ports `8080` and `50000` are not in use
+5. Verify Docker socket path: Check that `DOCKER_SOCK_PATH` in `.env` points to a valid socket file.
+For VM-based Docker (Colima/Lima), the path should be `/var/run/docker.sock` (the container-side path).
+6. Check Java PATH: The container sets `PATH="/opt/java/openjdk/bin:$PATH"` to ensure Java tools are accessible.
+If you see Java-related errors, verify the JDK installation in the container.

 ### Configuration not applied

 1. Check JCasC logs in Jenkins: `Manage Jenkins` → `System Log` → `Configuration as Code`
 2. Verify `jenkins.yaml` syntax is correct
 3. Ensure the configuration file is mounted correctly